-Milk, much like other food, is in abundance at certain times of the year, and our ancestors had to preserve this abundance for the leaner times.
+Milk, much like other food, is in abundance at certain times of the year and our ancestors had to preserve this abundance for the leaner times.
 Whether your milk comes from goats or cows, an animal can only give milk for so long before they need to be "freshened".
 Freshening is the term used when you breed your animal for the purpose of freshening your milk supply.

 After a goat has had a kid it will give plentiful milk for months to come, but eventually, nature will start to reduce this milk supply and you will have to breed your goat again.
 When this happens you will have to let her dry off (not milk her) as she will need her energy to produce her offspring.
-Most animals have particular breeding seasons so you can see that even if you have more than one goat or cow, there is a good likelihood that at one time of the year you will have all your animals producing lots of milk and at other times you will have much less production from your animals, or none at all.
+Most animals have particular breeding seasons so you can see that even if you have more than one goat or cow, there is a good likelihood that at one time of the year you will have all your animals producing lots of milk and at other times you will have much less production from your animals or none at all.

-Today we can just go down the road and buy milk at all times of the year so we do not need to make cheese, but personally it is one of my favourite foods and it is much cheaper to buy milk, than it is to buy cheese.
-In addition cheese making is so much fun and very rewarding.
+Today we can just go down the road and buy milk at all times of the year so we do not need to make cheese, but personally, it is one of my favourite foods and it is much cheaper to buy milk than it is to buy cheese.
+In addition, cheese making is so much fun and very rewarding.

 When I first started making cheese, like many people, I began with soft cheeses.

-Soft cheeses are easy to make (even the children do it), and the rewards are instant, you eat the soft cheese the day it is made.
+Soft cheeses are easy to make (even the children do it) and the rewards are instant; you get eat the soft cheese the day it is made.
 I love to add herbs and eat it as a dip with crackers or use it as a spread on sandwiches.
 There are also plenty of recipes that call for soft cheeses.
 Most recipes call for the use of cultures, and rennet, but here is a soft cheese that you can do at home with ingredients you can find in most kitchens.

 Hard cheese making is a more complicated process, with several steps and you will need some specialized equipment and ingredients.
-The process is not hard, but step by step, and easy to follow instructions are essential.
+The process is not hard, but step by step, easy to follow instructions are essential.

 A summary of "cheese making"

-Here is a very simple explanation of the process, using special cheese cultures, and rennet, a dairy coagulant.
+Here is a very simple explanation of the process, using special cheese cultures and rennet, a dairy coagulant.

-So to make cheese culture is needed to be added to milk .... and different culture make different cheeses, Mesophilic cultures thrive at moderate temperatures & Thermophilic cultures at high temperatures .... and there are many strains of culture within these two "families".
+Different cultures make different cheeses, Mesophilic cultures thrive at moderate temperatures & Thermophilic cultures at high temperatures .... and there are many strains of culture within these two "families".

 Cultures work in two ways; Direct Inoculation and Mother.

-Direct Inoculations Cultures are added right into the milk, with no need for time consuming preparation of making a Mother Culture.
+Direct Inoculations Cultures are added right into the milk, with no need for time-consuming preparation of making a Mother Culture.
 This saves you time and means that if you are a city dweller, or working full time, you can get up on Saturday morning and decide to make cheeses and just get started.
 I recommend Direct Inoculation Culture for anyone just starting out in cheese making.
-I have continued to use Direct Inoculation, as I work full time and the Direct Inoculation method suites my busy life style.
+I have continued to use Direct Inoculation, as I work full time and the Direct Inoculation method suites my busy lifestyle.

-But where do you get milk for cheese making, in the city?
+But where do you get milk for cheese making in the city?